mhognl/RaspTopOS-testing/README.md

 RaspTop OS is a OS for Raspberry Pi and PC.
 It's focused and well-tested on the Raspberry Pi.

-It's tested on PC, but not as well-tested as the Pi.
-On the Pi it's tested on Raspbian Stretch (Lite).
-In the future there's a image you can flash for the Pi.

 ## Installing

 To install the OS, run the following command: